 A great way to waste time is to not have a plan or intention for how you will spend it.
 If you wake up each morning and are not clear on your intentions for the day, down to 30 minute increments (time blocking), you are likely spending precious minutes and hours not being productive at all, but simply getting organized to start a day that is already in process.
 Instead, get in the habit of planning your day the night before, scheduling specific “to dos” into your planner and having an end goal in mind for meetings and appointments.
 The extra intention means you can spend more time doing and less time planning what to do.

 THE FIX: For an efficient and streamlined start to each day, review the next day’s calendar before you go to sleep each night.
 Make notes to yourself about the goals for the day.
-New to time blocking?
-Click here to download a quick tutorial about how to get this going.
-Could be the best thing you do for your productivity today.

 8. DO NOT Say Yes.